vippsas/vipps-solutions/azure-b2c/PaymentFlowB2C.md

 ## Note about custom policies

-We investigated the possibility of implementing a Vipps payment flow while storing users in B2C as a custom policy similar to [Vipps login using a custom policy](./CustomPolicyLogin.md).
+It is possible to implement a Vipps payment flow while storing users in B2C as a custom policy, similar to [Vipps login using a custom policy](./CustomPolicyLogin.md).
 One could create multiple policies for each step in the payment process that is called sequentially, but since there currently is no support for passing parameters to a custom policy before it is called, this flow will require a backend.
-Ultimately this means that it is arguably more cumbersome to use custom policies rather than using the Vipps APIs directly.
+Ultimately, this means that it is arguably more cumbersome to use custom policies rather than using the Vipps APIs directly.

 ## References